ipfs/camp/DEEP_DIVES/31-mounting-an-ipfs-filesystem.md

  - What do we have today?
    - Explore other filesystems/APIs (e.g. Unix, Plan9/9P, SPRING, FUSE, et al.)
    - Explore IPFS formats
- - What design requirements and implentation challenges do we have for tomorrow?
+ - What design requirements and implementation challenges do we have for tomorrow?
    - What features do we want to consider "standard" (IPFS, IPNS, FilesAPI, etc.)
    - System/API target support and limitations; (kernel interfaces (\*nix, Win32/NT), network protocols (WebDAV), language runtimes (Go, JS), etc.)
  - Efficiency patterns and data structures / caching